diiq/atomatigit/README.md

 stage them individually -- you can only stage the full file.

 You cannot merge, ammend, or rebase through the UI.

+Moved and deleted files have bad interactions (in terms of toggle-diff, etc).